Epicodus-Curriculum/c-sharp-full-stack/0e_testing_property_and_arrange_act_assert.md

 ### 2. Write a coded test for this behavior.

 Here's our new test.
-Note that we don't have to include the commends `// Arrage`, `// Act`, `// Assert`:
+Note that we don't have to include the comments `// Arrage`, `// Act`, `// Assert`:

 <div class="filename">ShapeTracker.Solution/ShapeTracker.Tests/ModelTests/TriangleTests.cs</div>